-Create other easy meals with these additional meatball recipes: Meatball Marinara with Spiralized Courgette and Wholewheat Spaghetti, One Pot Meatballs and Rice, and Low Carb Meatball Marinara.
+Create other easy meals with these additional meatball recipes: Meatball Marinara with Spiralized Courgette and Wholewheat Spaghetti and One Pot Meatballs and Rice

 I love searing meatballs and then simmering them in sauce, as this method creates the juiciest, most flavourful meatballs in tomato sauce.
 By pan-frying homemade meatballs first, you’re giving them a beautiful brown colour on the outside and locking in the moisture.
 As these meatballs in tomato sauce simmer, they absorb all the yummy flavours of the sauce.
 It’s a win-win.

 Is it okay to skip baking the meatballs and just simmer them in the sauce for longer?
 If so, how long would they need to simmer to be cooked?